That's because your choice pretty much comes down to your response to this question:

 If you're going to be physically active, absolutely get the Nano Air (more breathable).
-For a stationary use, absolutely get the Nano Puff (more weather/wind resistant).
+For a stationary use, get the Nano Puff (warmer).

 - Air is MUCH MORE breathable and a little more versatile & easier to layer

-- Puff is MUCH MORE wind resistant and a little more water resistant, durable & warmer
+- Puff is more wind resistant and a little more water resistant, durable & warmer

 Also, I talked to the Patagonia Customer Service myself (screenshots below), made hours of research and out what I found about the differences between Patagonia Nano Puff and Nano Air Jackets together here in this post.